Recommended dog aggression books, tools and resources

 You need this if:

-Leash aggression is a very common for of aggression often made worse through frustration (on both the owners and dog’s side) and punishment.
-Deals with on-leash aggression using positive based techniques.
+Leash aggression is a very common form of aggression often made worse through frustration (on both the owner’s and dog’s side) and punishment.
+Deals with on-leash aggression using positive-based techniques.

 Mine!
 A Practical Guide to Resource Guarding in Dogs